Bartlomiej-Brodawka/WarriorAndKnight/README.md

 ## Vampires Implementation

 Creation of new class - Vampire with ability to drain life from opponent during attack.
 Writing parameterized unit tests, granual test and logging.

+## Lancers Implementation

+Creation of new class - Lancer with ability do pierce through first enemy and hit second enemy.
+Writing parameterized unit tests, granual test and logging.